modelutil: Field, State,

 These methods provide, in handy formats,

-information about the State
+information about the State objects

-that make up the StateSet
+that make up the StateSet object

-(e.g. ordered lists of State
+(e.g. ordered lists of State ids):

-Returns a list of the State
+Returns a list of the State ids

-in time-ascending order.state_list()
+in time-ascending order.state_list():

 Returns a list of 2-element tuples, each of which gives the

-and long_name
+id and long_name

-variable in the StateSet
+of each State variable in the StateSet

 Translates all non-"tendency" State ids to integers and